 Have you ever walked into a room and instantly felt overwhelmed by the sheer amount of clutter?
-Perhaps papers stacked haphazardly on a desk, clothes strewn across the bed, or tools scattered across the garage floor?
+Also, perhaps papers stacked haphazardly on a desk, clothes strewn across the bed, or tools scattered across the garage floor?
 That feeling of unease and chaos is often our intuitive recognition of a concept known as entropy.

 Main Subheading: Understanding Entropy